dcf1007/433Dimmer_hacking/01-Reading_the_signal/README.md

 <img src="/01-Reading_the_signal/packet_possibilities.svg" width="100%">

 The only way to know which one is the right packet structure is by sending a single packet of each of the combinations and hoping that the receiver only reacts to one of them.
-That will be dealt in the [3rd part: Sending the commands](/03_Sending_the_commands)
+That will be dealt with in the [3rd part: Sending the commands](/03_Sending_the_commands)